Coming soon

 The British Smaller Companies VCTs are among the longest-standing VCTs – BSC launched in 1996 and BSC2 in 2001.

-The investment team is led by Executive Director David Hall.
-Mr Hall, a chartered accountant, joined YFM in 2000 and has over 30 years of private equity, venture capital, and fund management experience.
+The investment team is led by Executive Chairman David Hall, a chartered accountant, who joined YFM in 2000 and has over 30 years of private equity, venture capital, and fund management experience.
+The investment team is split into four sub-teams, covering two areas (North and South) and responsible for new investments or support to portfolio companies.

 Investment strategy